This example shows how to configure an application server and a central print server for printing with Connection Service in Windows.

 3. Select Add to specify the addresses of the print servers that can communicate with the Connection Service (right arrow in following Illus.), or disable the Limit access to the following print servers option (left arrow).
 Here, as an example, the address 192.168.149.114 is specified.
 Click on OK and conclude by restarting TP Connection Service, or select the option Restart Service.

 Note!
-If this option is enabled and other ThinPrint components such as Management Center or Management Services Agent are being used, then their addresses must be specified here.
+If this option is enabled and other ThinPrint components such as Management Services Agent are being used, then their addresses must be specified here.

-4. Under TCP Ports, you can configure over which ports ThinPrint Clients and ThinPrint Engines (or Management Center or Management Services Agent) should connect with Connection Service.
+4. Under TCP Ports, you can configure over which ports ThinPrint Clients and ThinPrint Engines (or Management Services Agent) should connect with Connection Service.
 The port numbers must match those of the connection partners.

 5. To set up the clients, select Configure Connections.